Project Imagine Dance

 • Critical Evaluation and Response

-Open Dance Project is uniquely positioned to implement this program as Artistic Director Annie Arnoult has been training students and teachers in ODP’s collaborative approach to interdisciplinary performance development for over 15 years, primarily to underserved and under resourced school communities in Houston and in Chicago through ODP’s sister company Striding Lion Performance Group.
-ODP has served as a significant contributor to arts equity in Houston.
-Through its partnerships with Young Audiences, Arts Connect, the Houston Arts Access Initiative, the Arts for Learning Lab at University of Houston, Shriner’s Hospital, Memorial Hermann and KIPP Houston.
+Open Dance Project Artistic Director Annie Arnoult has been training students and teachers in ODP’s collaborative approach to interdisciplinary performance development for over 25 years, primarily to underserved and under resourced school communities in Houston and in Chicago.
+ODP has served as a significant contributor to arts equity in Houston through its ongoing and past partnerships with Young Audiences, Arts Connect Houston, the Houston Arts Access Initiative, the Arts for Learning Lab at University of Houston, Shriners Hospital, Memorial Hermann and KIPP Houston.